 Are your students collaborators and creators?
 In my book Tasks Before Apps: Designing Rigorous Learning in a Tech-Rich Classroom I share strategies for collaboration and creation in the classroom with examples from my favorite open-ended tools, including the fantastic app and web-based Book Creator.

 I’ve been a big fan of Book Creator for quite some time and have even worked with them to create and host a series of webinars sharing best practices for the classroom.
 During this school year it’s been very exciting to work with teachers and students on the new web browser-friendly version of Book Creator.
-With Book Creator on Chrome, students on a Chrome web browser can create their own ebooks and easily share it with their teacher.
+With Book Creator on Chrome, students on a Chrome web browser can create their own ebooks.
+Then they can easily share it with their teacher.

 Book Creator Collaboration Feature